 What is OIS?

 Internationally there have been important developments in the study of the state, focusing on the organisations and institutions that comprise it.
-For instance, how do rules, norms, or polices, influence behaviour?
-Do organizations have a logic of their own, are they simply a collection of individual actions?
+For instance, how do rules, norms, or policies, influence behaviour?
+Do organisations have a logic of their own, or are they simply a collection of individual actions?
 Recent advancements across the social sciences have identified the answers to these very questions as key determinants of economic inequality, policy reform, state formation, service delivery, and state capture.
 Indeed, the study of institutions can unlock many of the central political challenges facing nations across the globe.

 In South Africa however, the various approaches to studying institutions have been unevenly developed.
 Thus this programme brings together insights from the fields of Political Science, Sociology, Economics, and Anthropology to provide in-depth observation and analysis of how institutions shape power dynamics and impact major political outcomes.

 Qualifications and Opportunities

 The programme currently offers Honours and Masters degrees in Social Sciences with a specialisation in Organisational and Institutional Studies.